mananahmed/syllabi/southasia_historiography.md

 ### April 6: The Question of Language
 *	Brass, Paul. *Language, Religion, and Politics in North India*.
 Cambridge: Cambridge University Press, 1974.
+* Alam, Muzaffar.
+“The Pursuit of Persian: Language in Mughal Politics.”
+Modern Asian Studies 32, no. 2 (1998): 317–49.
 *	King, Christopher. *One language, Two scripts: The Hindi movement in nineteenth century North India*.
 Oxford University Press, 1994 [chp 3-4-5]
 *	Ramaswamy, Sumathi. *Passions of the Tongue: Language Devotion in Tamil India, 1891-1970*.
 University of California Press, Berkeley, 1997. [chp 1-2-3]